Skip to contents

 1. All differential modules used in the simulation must assume that the timestep value is given in seconds.
 Another way of saying this is that the outputs of the differential modules used should represent the rate of change of the output quantities per second.

-3. In almost all cases, no module having time as input should be used.
+2. In almost all cases, no module having time as input should be used.
 (See below for further discussion.)

 The same precepts apply, mutatis mutandi, to any other timestep units one may wish to use.

 As always, the difference in time between any row n in the drivers dataframe and the row n + 1 that immediately follows it should be equal to “timestep” (in whatever units timestep has been given).
+BioCro will check this is the case, and raise an error if not.

-First modification: 24 hour simulation
+A modification: 24 hour simulation

 Although in the paper it is stated that “Light intensity is given as a table of values at every second in a 24-h period,”, the period here is actually only 12 hours (time ranges from 0 to 3600 × 12 seconds = 12 hours).
 As noted above, for the purposes of this example, it may be assumed that time ranges from sunrise to sunset of a 12-hour day so that “time” represents the number of seconds that have elapsed since sunrise.